scottaxcell/cs555-assignment1/README.md

 * ~~can i remove the socket from the messages and create constructors that take serialized data~~
 * ~~create run script to launch controller, chunk servers, and client for easier testing~~
 * ~~add temp testing command line handling for easier testing~~
-* figure out storing of already connected remote hosts, is this needed?
+* ~~figure out storing of already connected remote hosts, is this needed?~~
 * list available files from client, select one and prompt for dir to write to
+* ensure all classes are thread safe

 #### Code cleanup
 * standardize serialization and deserialization api to be shared among wireformats